How to Find Out if a Car is Stolen or Has Money Owing

 How to check if your car is stolen

-In New Zealand, you can check if a car has been reported stolen by searching for it on the NZ Police’s online database.
-You can use either the car’s licence plate number or its Vehicle Identification Number (VIN).
+You can check if a car has been reported stolen by searching for it online on the NZ Police’s stolen vehicle database.
+All you have to do is enter the car’s licence plate number or its Vehicle Identification Number (VIN).
 You can access the police’s database here.

 A VIN is a 17 character ID number that identifies a vehicle, and can typically be found:

-- Stamped on a metal plate and fixed onto the vehicle body
+• On a metal plate fixed onto the car’s chassis

-If you have suspicions about a vehicle, contact the New Zealand Police directly to inquire about the status of the vehicle.
+If you have suspicions about a vehicle, contact the NZ Police directly to inquire about the status of the vehicle.

 Be aware of stolen plates